delftdata/stateflow/README.md

     def __hash__(self):
         return self.username

+statefun.init()
+statefun.visualize()
 ```

 This will run a Flask application, visualizing the dataflow on `localhost:5000`.
+Make sure to have [Graphviz](https://graphviz.org/) installed on your system.

 ## TODO
 - [x] Add class and function dependencies (think about when state is necessary, when functions need to be called, etc.)